onionj/pybotnet/docs/tutorial_user_guide/first_step.md

 * Run script on one system

 for run script on all client send `/screenshot` bot if you need get screen shot on specific system you need send `[mac_addres] /screenshot` for our case: `228362405364 /screenshot`

+in some case like `/shell` you need to run it just for one system